Is Kikkoman Soy Sauce Wheat Free? Facts

 Is Kikkoman soy sauce wheat free?

 No, it is not wheat free.
-This soy sauce has wheat as a key part.
-The allergen label marks gluten clearly.
-See also our original and soy for comparison.
+The label shows wheat is a main ingredient.
+The allergen label lists gluten clearly.
+See also our sabra classic hummus sesame check for comparison.

 Is Kikkoman soy sauce gluten free?

 No, it is not gluten free.
-Wheat is a main part of the mix.
-The label shows gluten as a top allergen.
+The label lists gluten as an allergen.
+Gluten comes from the wheat in the recipe.

 Is Kikkoman soy sauce gluten free in USA?

-No, the USA version also has gluten.
-All Kikkoman soy sauce has wheat in it.
-Both USA and other markets declare gluten.
+No, the USA version also declares gluten.
+All Kikkoman soy sauce has wheat.
+The label is the same in all USA regions.